British and Irish tenor Richard Jackson graduated with Distinction from the MMus course in Vocal Performance at the Royal Birmingham Conservatoire.

 Richard has performed as La peinture in Charpentier’s Les arts florissants (Royal Birmingham Conservatoire), as Mercury in John Weldon’s The Judgment of Paris (Benslow Music), as the Parpignol in La Boheme (North Wales Opera) and as Don Ottavio in Don Giovanni (North Wales Opera).
 At Drottningholm Palace Theatre he has performed as Bajazet and Lurcanio in scenes from Handel’s Tamerlano and Ariodante respectively and for North Wales Opera he has performed as Tamino in scenes from Die Zauberflöte.
-Richard’s opera chorus experience includes Tosca and Edgar for Opera Holland Park and Billy Budd for New Palace Opera.
+Richard has sung in the Opera Holland Park Chorus for two seasons performing in productions of Puccini’s Tosca and Edgar and Wagner’s The Flying Dutchman.
+His other chorus experience includes Billy Budd for New Palace Opera.
+Richard looks forward to rejoining North Wales Opera to perform as Pylade, Jaquino and Nanki-Poo in scenes from Gluck’s Iphigénie en Tauride, Beethoven’s Fidelio and Gilbert and Sullivan’s The Mikado respectively and to performing the role of Spoletta in Puccini’s Tosca with the same company.

 On the concert platform Richard has performed as a soloist with choirs and choral societies.
 His oratorio experience includes Handel’s Messiah, the title role in Handel’s Samson, Mozart’s Requiem and Rossini’s Petite messe solennelle.